ArtanaFio/TOP-Etch-a-Sketch/README.md

 --- Need to move buttons around.
 Considering moving the buttons back to the "left"
     div.
 --- Need to include event listeners for touch to work with mobile devices.
+--- Need to apply some type of transition from an "introduction" screen to the on-screen Etch-a-Sketch